wglassbrook/ACF-PRO-Custom-Page-Options/readme.md

 Let me drop the basics on you.
 To begin, I place the `acf_options.php` file and the `cf_options` folder into a `/lib` or `/includes` folder in the root of my theme.
 Make sure to edit the `$template_location` variable in the `cf_options.php` file to reflect the correct directory.

 Then I import the `acf-field-group-export.json` file through ACF's import interface.
-I've also included the exported field group as a php file (`acf-field-group-export.php`) you could use in your `functions.php` file.
+I've also included the exported field group as a php file (`acf-field-group-export.php`) you could use in your themes `functions.php` file.
 I don't particularly like this method because it makes it more difficult to make changes to the fields.

-I've also included some custom styles that pertain to these particular elements in the `cf-options-styles.css` file.
+I've also included some custom styles that pertain to these particular elements in the `acf-options-styles.css` file.
 Import these into your own project if you'd like to use them.

 That should be about it.
 Your mileage may vary.